-PROXY DIRECTIVE

-1. Durable Power of Attorney for Health Care
+PROXY DIRECTIVE Durable Power of Attorney for Health Care

-appoint:
+I, hereby appoint:

-appoint.

-name

-address
+Name

+Address

-phone number(s) as
+phone number(s)

-my health care agent to make health care decisions for me.
-This shall take effect when and if I become unable to make or common my own health care decisions, due to physical or mental incapacity shall remain effective during the period of incapacity. unicate
+as my health care agent to make health care decisions for me.
+This proxy shall take effect when and if I become unable to make or communicate my own health care decisions, due to physical or mental incapacity, and shall remain effective during the period of incapacity.

-Please check one of the following two statements.
-My agent should make decisions in accord with my wishes wishes are not known and cannot with reasonable diliger ascertained, my agent should decide in accord with my best in In either case, decisions should to the extent reasonably possible my beliefs and values, including my commitment to Jewish teach understood within Conservative Judaism. nce be terests. reflect
+My agent should make decisions in accord with my wishes.
+If my wishes are not known and cannot with reasonable diligence be ascertained, my agent should decide in accord with my best interests.
+In either case, decisions should to the extent reasonably possible reflect my beliefs and values, including my commitment to Jewish teachings as understood within Conservative Judaism.

-My agent should consult with one or more health care profes before making health care decisions for me.
-I want my agent to be receive all medical information and records necessary to make indecisions regarding my health care. able to
+My agent should consult with one or more health care professionals before making health care decisions for me.
+I want my agent to be able to receive all medical information and records necessary to make informed decisions regarding my health care.

-2. Instructions for agent: (Please mark one of the following three statements):
+2. Instructions for agent: (Please mark one statement)

 In an associated instruction directive I have expressed some of my preferences concerning health care decisions that may arise.
 I want my agent strictly to follow that document, and only to rely on other sources of knowledge about my wishes and values in situations not covered therein.

 In an associated instruction directive I have expressed some of my preferences concerning health care decisions that may arise.
 I realize, however, that I cannot fully anticipate what will happen to me in years to come, future developments in medical practice, or the particular health care decisions which will have to be made on my behalf.
 I want my agent to draw on all sources of knowledge about my wishes and values, and to have ultimate authority to make decisions for me if I cannot do so for myself.

 I have not completed any document expressing preferences with regard to health care decisions.
 My agent should consider all sources of knowledge about my wishes and values.

 Other instructions:

+The Rabbinical Assembly

 3. Recommended but not required:

 First Alternate Agent:

-Should the person appointed above as my agent be unavailable, unable, or unwilling for any reason to serve in that capacity, I would have name
+Should the person appointed above as my agent be unavailable, unable, or unwilling for any reason to serve in that capacity, I would have Name

-phone number(s) serve instead.
+Address

+nhana numbar(s) serve instead

 Recommended but not required:

-Second Alternate Agent:

-Should both the person appointed above as my agent and the person appointed as my first alternative agent be unavailable, unable, or unwilling for any reason to serve in that capacity, I would have name

-phone number(s) serve instead.

-r ····································